 Even Kalidasa in his composition mangalashtakam addresses nature.
-He addresses all the trees; offers prostrations to all the rivers; offers prostrations to all the plants; and says, I appreciate the role of everything and I take a vow that my life will be in harmony with nature being including dharma, artha, and kama.
+He addresses all the trees; offers prostrations to all the rivers; offers prostrations to all the plants; and says, I appreciate the role of everything and I take a vow that my life will be in harmony with nature

+May you Propitiate Devathas.
+May you accomplish overall well being including dharma, artha, and kama.
 We have enough for everybody and nobody needs to starve, however, there is no proper distribution or sharing.
 People are obese in some countries.
 Overeating destroys you.
 There is enough for human need but not enough for human greed.
 Through Karma Yoga may you attain all Purushartha's.